Reviews You Can Rely On

 Our Verdict

 The Asolo Eiger XT Evo GV is our favorite mountaineering boot and takes home the Editors' Choice Award.
 Their impressively low weight is the first thing we noticed.
 They climb really well, whether you're on rock, ice, snow, or any combination of the above.
 Though the laces are simple, we wish there was a lace lock to attenuate the tension.
 We found this boot to be plenty warm for us, but climbers with cold feet or those headed out on the most frigid days may want something warmer.
 Nevertheless, this boot is a tester favorite for pretty much any mountaineering adventure.
-Get the scoop on how it stands up to the competition in our review of the best mountaineering boots.
+Get the scoop on how it stands up to the competition in our review of mountaineering boots.

 REASONS TO BUY